Leaflet/Leaflet/docs/plugins.md

 There are no hard requirements on how to create your own plugin, but all developers are encouraged to read the recommendations in the [plugin guide](https://github.com/Leaflet/Leaflet/blob/master/PLUGIN-GUIDE.md).

-Once your plugin is ready, you can submit it to this list: just send a pull request with the addition to Leaflet repo's [gh-pages branch](https://github.com/Leaflet/Leaflet/tree/gh-pages) (`plugins.md` file).
+Once your plugin is ready, you can submit it to this list: just send a pull request with the addition to [/docs/plugins.md](https://github.com/Leaflet/Leaflet/blob/master/docs/plugins.md) to our GitHub repository.